smbutterfield/ibmt17-18/_11-further-part-writing/a2-ex-voiceleadingrootpos.md

 ## Function over form (Part 1)

 **When you were harmonizing these short chord progressions, which chord progression presented the most issues?
-V-vi?
+For most, it will likely be the deceptive cadence of V resolving to vi.
 This progression represents a *functional substitutions*.
-If we consider the voice-leading represented by chords who have roots separated by a P5 to be the progenitors of harmonic progression -- iii-vi-ii-V-I -- we must rethink how we approach voice-leading when the progressions do not follow this pattern.
+If we consider the voice-leading represented by chords who have roots separated by a descending P5 to be the progenitors of harmonic progression -- iii-vi-ii-V-I -- we must rethink how we approach voice-leading when the progressions do not follow this pattern.
 (This applies to the IV and vii<sup>o</sup> chords as well, but we need to discuss first-inversion chords in the next topic, 11b, before we are ready for that discussion):**
 - When V goes to vi, the vi chord is replacing the tonic function and therefore functions as a I<sup>sub6</sup>

 **Therefore, when a V chord precedes a vi chord, the vi chord must follow different *doubling* rules in order to avoid poor voice-leading.
 With this in mind, harmonize the following progressions; first as the primary functions (i.e. V to I) and then by substituting in the functional substitution (i.e. V to vi.)**